 I strive to make technology more private and secure by studying and simplifying people's decisions.

-I completed my PhD at UC Berkeley, where I was advised by David Wagner and Serge Egelman.
-My dissertation focused on privacy controls for always-listening devices, such as smart speakers and smart TVs.
-I also researched other topics in usable security and privacy, for example drawing on behavioral economics to help users make security decisions while avoiding cognitive biases.
+I completed my PhD in computer science at UC Berkeley, where I was advised by David Wagner and Serge Egelman.
+My dissertation focused on privacy controls for always-listening devices, including smart speakers and smart TVs.
+I've also drawn on behavioral economics to help users make security decisions while avoiding cognitive biases.
 You can find more of my research here.